2023 Solar Incentives Guide for Cranford, NJ - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Solar Renewable Energy Certificate (SREC): SRECs and other performance-based incentives are usually handled at the state level.
-Once your solar system meets the threshold (typically a small amount of energy production), you are eligible to receive SRECs that can be sold to your utility company or other buyers.
-The money you make is usually considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and other similar performance-based incentives are usually handled at the state level.
+Once your solar system meets the qualification threshold (usually a small amount of energy production), you can receive SRECs that can then be sold to your utility company or other buyers.
+The money you receive is usually considered part of your taxable income.

 Best Regional Coverage